kevinkee99/Kevo-Repository/Reverse List Python.md

 ![python logo](https://upload.wikimedia.org/wikipedia/commons/thumb/c/c3/Python-logo-notext.svg/1200px-Python-logo-notext.svg.png)
 # Code Block: Reverse List (Python 3)

 > **Description**: I created the code block linked below for INFOTC-1040 class assignment.
-The program is called "Reverse List", and these are the objectives:
+The program is called "reverse_list", and these are the objectives:
 > 1. Write a function that reverses the items of a list in place.
 > 2. create a test function to compare if the actual result is the same as the expected result.